hughbagan/LanderDemo/README.md

 Notes:
 * Adapted from the Unreal ThirdPersonCharacter template.
 Uses the Unreal asset Starter Pack.
 Blueprints only.
 * OpenLevel is stuttering.
 My GPU apparently doesn't have enough memory to cache multiple levels... the project has been switched to Direct X11 to hopefully relieve it a bit (but not much...).
 Pretty sure it's the high-res textures.
 Otherwise I would have made more levels.
 * Controls are like that of a baby deer learning to walk, much like the experience of learning a new engine.
+No ludo-narrative dissonance here!
 * Could use a starting & end screen.
 * Could use a deep space or starry skybox.